ppetrovtv/pine_script_docs/source/essential/Sessions_and_time_functions.rst

    A weird session that lasts only one minute on Mondays (2) and one minute on Fridays (6).

-Session information used for the ``time`` function's second argument does not need to correspond to the symbol's real trade session.
+Session specification used for the ``time`` function's second argument does not need to correspond to the symbol's real trade session.
 Hypothetical session specifications can be used to highlight other bars of a data series.

-Pine provides an overloaded version of the ``time`` function which does not require custom session information.
+Pine provides an overloaded version of the ``time`` function which does not require custom session specification.
 This version of the function uses the regular session of a symbol.
 For example, it is possible to highlight the beginning of each half-hour bar on a minute chart in the following way::